 - The inspire, recruit and attract toolkit provides resources and guidance to support your workforce supply.

-A supportive organisational culture
+Supportive organisational culture

 Mental Health UK outlines the strong relationship between burnout and poor mental health.
 It is therefore crucial to create a healthy and supportive working environment, where mental health conversations are encouraged and not stigmatised.
 Read more about how you can raise awareness of mental ill health, upskill your managers and put supportive initiatives in place on our mental health in the workplace web page.
 In addition, organisations can:

 - ensure your managers hold regular and ongoing wellbeing conversations with their staff, and staff are enabled to seek support when needed.
-Read our guidance on embedding effective health and wellbeing conversations
+Read our guidance on embedding effective health and wellbeing conversations.

 - encourage senior leaders to share honest personal experiences to inspire others to do the same and get help.
 This can reinforce that NHS staff should not feel under pressure to constantly maintain a ‘hero-identity’.
-Listen to our podcast with Deborah Lee on mental health: leading the way and tackling the stigma
+Listen to our podcast with Deborah Lee on mental health: leading the way and tackling the stigma.

 - create safe spaces for discussion, where staff can openly share views and experiences.
-Use these conversations to better understand the problems staff are facing, and to shape local health and wellbeing initiatives
+Use these conversations to better understand the problems staff are facing, and to shape local health and wellbeing initiatives.

 - ensure your initiatives are inclusive.
 Provide alternative routes for staff to share thoughts if they are not comfortable with open discussions.